medialab/minet/cookbook/fetch.md

 1. `minet` needs to know the name you gave to the column containing urls in your CSV file.
 2. Then `minet` needs to know where you put the beforementioned CSV file.

-When firing this command, `minet` will start fetching the urls in your file as fast as possible while writing the found HTML files into a folder named `content` in your working directory.
+When firing this command, `minet` will start fetching the urls from the indicated column as fast as possible while writing the found HTML files into a folder named `content`, in your working directory.

 To help you figure out which urls are now dead (404, for instance) or to be able to give you additional information `minet` will also print a CSV report to your terminal.